anonymous-function/anonymous-function.github.io/index.md

-# Welcome to the Anonymous Function Community
+# Welcome to the Lead in Tech Community

-**Anonymous Function** is a meetup group for people working in technology wanting to level-up their leadership skills.
-Through a series of talks, workshops, games and mentoring, Anonymous Function aims to help you progress your career into engineering leadership.
+**Lead in Tech** is a meetup group for people working in technology wanting to level-up their leadership skills.
+Through a series of talks, workshops, games and mentoring, Lead in Tech aims to help you progress your career into engineering leadership.

 Our community is open to absolutely everybody working within software